 In terms of pricing, we can roughly divide CRM solutions into the following categories:

-Custom CRMs (Greenice development) – 100% flexible and unique solutions developed for your business, according to your requirements and budget.
+- Custom CRMs (Greenice CRM development services) – 100% flexible and unique solutions developed for your business, according to your requirements and budget.
 Price varies depending on the requirements.

 As a rule, the price is composed of: